Support for Businesses - Financial Assistance

 Covid19 - Support for Businesses - Financial Assistance

-Over the last few weeks Scotland Food & Drink, alongside our industry partners, government and individual businesses, has worked through a number of key priorities.
-Below you’ll find all the latest developments, business and financial support available as well as key resources around workforce and social distancing in the workplace.
+Scotland Food & Drink, alongside industry partners, government and individual businesses, continues to work through a number of priorities to support the industry through its recovery.
+Below you’ll find all the latest developments, business and financial support available as well as key resources around workforce and adapting the workplace.

 Collaboration is key to navigating what lies ahead and the Scotland Food & Drink Partnership is uniquely placed to help steer the food and drink industry through this unprecedented economic and health crisis.

 The Partnership, bringing together ten trade bodies, public sector bodies and the Scottish Government, are harnessing their experience and history of collaborative working to swiftly respond to daily challenges with one, coherent voice.